 In the first seminar in this sequence, students engage challenging texts and ideas through guided inquiry led by the faculty member.
 Students begin to develop the academic abilities of reading, writing, and oral argument necessary to enter into academic conversations.
 Assignments in this seminar largely involve sources prescribed by the instructor, rather than sources students search for and identify themselves.
 Each seminar is focused around a scholarly topic, set of questions, or theme.
 These seminars may be taken only to fulfill the SSI core requirement, and may simultaneously fulfill the KNOW graduation requirement.

-Residential seminars (seminars whose students live together on the same floor of a residence hall) are denoted as “RS” in the course title.
+Residential seminars (seminars whose students live together on the same floor of a residence hall) are denoted as “RS” after the course title.
 Some seminars will only be residential and others will have one section that is residential.
 Students in these seminars enjoy living together on the same floor, where they often form a vibrant community by working collaboratively on assignments for their writing seminar, and by participating in co-curricular events such as film screenings, open-mic nights, guest lectures, dinner parties, and trips to Tacoma and Seattle cultural venues.